sindresorhus/write-json-file/readme.md

 The [mode](https://en.wikipedia.org/wiki/File_system_permissions#Numeric_notation) used when writing the file.

-## write-json-file for enterprise

-Available as part of the Tidelift Subscription.

-The maintainers of write-json-file and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
-Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
-[Learn more.](https://tidelift.com/subscription/pkg/npm-write-json-file?utm_source=npm-write-json-file&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 ## Related

 - [load-json-file](https://github.com/sindresorhus/load-json-file) - Read and parse a JSON file
 - [make-dir](https://github.com/sindresorhus/make-dir) - Make a directory and its parents if needed